xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

     |Data model | Objects, fields, relationships | Web Service API, metadata API|
     |Business logic |  workflow, validation rules, approval process, assignment rules | Controllers, Apex, Web Service|
     |User Interface | record type, page layout, applications, tabs | Visualforce Page, Force.com Sites|
+10. formula field: it calculate values using fields within a single record
+11. rollup summary fields.
+These fields store values aggregated from the child records in the relationship.( it calculates the values from a set of child record)
+12. record types:
+    - The report type determines which fields and records are available for use when creating a report.
+    - Each report type has a primary object and one or more related objects.
+1. reports: to summarize the information of the object we use reports
+2. Bucket field in Reports is used to group values to the name we specify.

+1. web-to-case
+2. community more
+3. trigger/workflow in prj send email or notification using trigger
+4. load data
+5.

-1. Standard controller & custom controller:
+## Standard controller & custom controller:
-    - Standard controller: by using standard controller you need not have to write apex code.
+1. Standard controller: by using standard controller you need not have to write apex code.
 Standard controller can be accessed on one object and referenced by visualforce page.
 It also  provides some save, cancel, clone for that object.
 Standard controller provides the same functionality what standard pages provide
-    - custom controller: A custom controller is an Apex class that implements all of the logic for a page without leveraging a standard controller.
+2. custom controller: A custom controller is an Apex class that implements all of the logic for a page without leveraging a standard controller.
 Use custom controllers when you want your Visualforce page to run entirely in system mode, which does not enforce the permissions and field-level security of the current user.
-    - A controller extension
+3. A controller extension
     - is an Apex class that extends the functionality of a standard or custom controller.
 Use controller extensions when:
     - You want to leverage the built-in functionality of a standard controller but override one or more actions, such as edit, view, save, or delete.
     - You want to add new actions.
     - You want to build a Visualforce page that respects user permissions.
 Although a controller extension class executes in system mode, if a controller extension extends a standard controller, the logic from the standard controller does not execute in system mode.
 Instead, it executes in user mode, in which permissions, field-level security, and sharing rules of the current user apply.

 ## Export
 7. How to schedule export backup of salesforce data
     - Salesforce allows you to obtain a copy of all your data using the data export feature.